Ri4Flaice/format_word_doc/README.md

 ### Requirements
 - .NET Framework 4.8 or higher
 - Microsoft Word 16.0 Object Library version 8.7 (recommend)
-- Microsoft.Toolkit.Uwp.Notifications 7.1.3 or higher

-### Installing the notification package
-To install Microsoft.Toolkit.Up.Notifications allows you to manage NuGet packages

 ### Installing links
 Install the link to Microsoft Word in the reference manager.
 Find Microsoft Word 16.0 Object Library (versions may vary).
 Version 8.7 was used for this project.

-###